MrGraig/The_language_of_the_text/README.md

-Determining the language of the text using ML, FastAPI, Docker
+Determining the language of the text using ML, FastAPI